directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson50.md

 ## Exercise 2: Relaxing

 {{<card header="**Script**">}}
-The image captures a serene moment of a woman relaxing on a wooden dock by a lake or sea. <br/>
+The image captures a serene moment of a woman relaxing on a wooden dock by a lake or the sea. <br/>
 She has strawberry blonde hair and is wearing sunglasses likely to shield her eyes from the sun. <br/>
 Lying back with her legs stretched towards the water’s edge and her hands behind her head, she looks completely at ease.<br/>
 Her casual outfit includes a plaid long-sleeve shirt over a white top, light blue jeans, and black walking shoes with red accents.<br/>
-A tablet is placed next to her, suggesting she might have been reading or browsing before she is lying down.<br/>
+A tablet is next to her, suggesting she might have been reading or browsing before she laid down.<br/>
 Right now, she’s just enjoying the moment on the dock, likely listening to the gentle lapping of water against the pier and maybe even drifting off to sleep.<br/>
 <br/>
 (127 words)